vifon/kmacro-x.el/README.md

 kmacro-x
 ========

-A collection of commands, modes and functions building on top of the keyboard macros (kmacros) system.
+A collection of Emacs commands, modes and functions building on top of the keyboard macros (kmacros) system.

 INSTALLATION
 ------------